r57zone/Half-Life-Alyx-novr/README.md

+**Standing on the floor** - you need to calibrate the SteamVR room.
+More details in the installation instructions.

+**Black screen in HeadsetWindow** - invalid window resolution.
+Set the window resolution as the monitor.

 **Headset is not monitored** - this happens when the "Headset Window" is out of focus, you need to select this window through ALT + TAB.
 In the SteamVR settings, you can put the option not to turn off the display for 5 minutes.
 The helmet will begin to be tracked as soon as you switch to the "Headset Window".